 Westland District is located on the West Coast of the South Island of New Zealand.
 The District includes the former Hokitika Borough and Westland County.
-The geographical extent of the District is shown on the map.
+The geographical extent of the District is shown on the map below.

 The District has common boundaries with Grey, Selwyn, Hurunui, Ashburton, Mackenzie, Waitaki, Queenstown-Lakes and Southland Districts and comes within the jurisdiction of the West Coast Regional Council.

-The resident population of the District at the 2006 Census was 8403 of which 3078 live in Hokitika.
-Other significant settlements include Fox Glacier, Franz Josef Glacier/Waiau, Whataroa, Ross, Harihari and Kumara.
+The resident population of the District at the 2013 Census was 8,307 of which approximately 4,000 live in Hokitika.
+Other significant settlements include Fox Glacier, Franz Josef Glacier/Waiau, Kumara, Whataroa, Ross, Harihari and Haast.
 The main potential for significant growth is in the tourism and dairy industries.
 Any resultant increase in population will have a positive influence on community viability and associated services.